Minnesota National Guard returns from Middle East to a changed America

 Floyd's killing and its aftermath hit the Minnesota soldiers hard.
 Fix did one-on-one videoconferences with his soldiers to gauge their emotions.
 The brigade did town halls for soldiers.
 But it was tough, because of COVID restrictions and because the brigade was so dispersed.

-“Our deployment was a unique deployment,” Kennedy said.
-“I don’t think anyone’s ever quite experienced what we experienced.”
+"Our deployment was a unique deployment," said Kennedy.
+"I don't think anyone's ever quite experienced what we experienced."

-Little by little, Rayesha has revealed bits of the past year’s trauma that she’d hidden while Mom was deployed.
+Little by little, Rayesha, 28 years old and a surrogate parent for her younger siblings the past year, has revealed bits of the past year's trauma that she'd hidden while Mom was deployed.
 Like when the kids packed go-bags in the middle of the riots, just in case.
 Or when they filled the bathtub with water, fearful a white supremacist might burn the house down.

-Life back home is ... well, it’s weird.
+Life back home is — well, it's weird.
 Kennedy forgets to wear masks sometimes.
 She has yet to go grocery shopping.
 She took her aunt to dinner at Benihana in St. Louis Park; it felt strange but safe.
-She is still adjusting to her 10-year-old, Rayshawn, and 14-year-old, Ahkirrah, doing virtual school.
-She’s taking online classes herself, studying for her master’s degree in executive leadership.
+She is still adjusting to 10-year-old Rayshawn and 14-year-old Ahkirrah doing virtual school.
+She's taking online classes herself, studying for her master's degree in executive leadership.

 But she hasn't visited the site of Floyd's killing.
 She wants to.
 It feels important.
 But not yet.

-“I don’t think I’m ready to embrace that part of being home just yet,” she said.
-“I know it’s there, but I’m just taking it slow.
-I don’t want to be overwhelmed by anything.”
+"I don't think I'm ready to embrace that part of being home just yet," said Kennedy, who works full-time for the Guard as an equal employment opportunity specialist focused on diversity and inclusion.
+"I know it's there, but I'm just taking it slow.
+I don't want to be overwhelmed by anything."

 "He's asking grown-man questions," Kennedy said.
 "That's really the biggest change for me.
 That's not my little baby boy talking.
 This is a young Black man talking."